Shikkic/ntt/README.md

 $ ./test.sh
 ```

-There is also a master test suite at the top level dir you can execute to validate all _projects_. _(This is mostly useful for CI)_.
+There is also a master test suite at the top level dir you can execute to validate _all_ projects. _(This is mostly useful for CI)_.

 ```bash
 # ntt